1. Home

 To open up careers, we provide opportunities for employees to learn independently.

-In addition to e-learning, correspondence courses, and subsidies for qualifications acquisition costs available to all employees, we are expanding our voluntary career development support measures through DX practical human resources programs, selected training, and open recruitment for studying abroad and other means.
+In addition to e-learning, correspondence courses, and subsidies for qualifications acquisition costs available to all employees, we are expanding our voluntary career development support measures through DX human resources programs, selected training, and studying at a graduate school, and more.

 In order for employees to grow independently, autonomously and to make the most of their individuality, we believe that management of managers close to the employees are important, and we are transforming ourselves into a servant leadership style.

-Specifically, we carry out management training aimed at understanding and practicing servant leadership style, and improving listening and nurturing skills to managers in each organization.
+Specifically, we carry out management training and 1-on-1 training aimed at understanding and practicing servant leadership style, and improving listening and nurturing skills to managers in each organization.

 In order to nurture employees who grow themselves through challenges and maximize their abilities, which is the basic concept of our human resource strategy, Job level-based training is structured to learn the stance (attitude and role awareness) of each position and implement it in their work.